bnewc/GEAD/README.md

 ## Usage
 - In a Python virtual environment, execute `pip install requirements.txt`
-- In your database management tool of choice, execute `GEAD_DDL.sql` to create the database
+- In your database management tool of choice
+    - Create a new database
+    - Execute `GEAD_DDL.sql` to create the tables
+    - Optionally, execute `SAMPLE_DATA.sql` to insert sample entries
 - Create a `.env` file containing the following parameters
     - `DBHOST`  - host of MySQL/MariaDB database
     - `DBUSER`  - database username
     - `DBPW`    - user password
     - `DB`      - name of database
+    - `PORT`    - port number to run app on
+- Execute `app.py`

 ## Database Schema